joaquinc28/Proj5/README.md

 TNodeID GetSortedNodeIDByIndex(size_t index) const;

 // Returns the location of the node that is returned by GetSortedNodeIDByIndex when passed index, returns
-// std::make_pair(180.0, 360.0)on errorTLocation
+// std::make_pair(180.0, 360.0)on error
-GetSortedNodeLocationByIndex(size_t index) const;
+TLocation GetSortedNodeLocationByIndex(size_t index) const;

-// Returns the location of the node specified by nodeid, returns std::make_pair(180.0, 360.0) on errorTLocation     GetNodeLocationByID(TNodeID nodeid) const;
+// Returns the location of the node specified by nodeid, returns std::make_pair(180.0, 360.0) on error
+TLocation GetNodeLocationByID(TNodeID nodeid) const;

-// Returns the node ID of the stop ID specifiedTNodeID
+// Returns the node ID of the stop ID specified
-GetNodeIDByStopID(TStopID stopid) const;
+TNodeID GetNodeIDByStopID(TStopID stopid) const;

-// Returns the number of bus routessize_t
+// Returns the number of bus routes
-RouteCount() const;
+size_t RouteCount() const;

 // Returns the name of the bus route specified by the index of the bus routes in sorted order
 std::string GetSortedRouteNameByIndex(size_t index) const;